paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-031-training-and-rehabilitation-for-veterans-with-service-connected-disabilities.md

 For the purposes of this chapter—

+(10) 11 So in original.
+Probably should be “(1)”.
+The term “emergency situation” has the meaning given such term in [section 3601 of this title](./chapter-036-administration-of-educational-benefits.md#section-3601).

-(1) The term “employment handicap” means an impairment, resulting in substantial part from a disability described in [section 3102(1)(A) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3102/1/A&num=0&edition=prelim), of a veteran’s ability to prepare for, obtain, or retain employment consistent with such veteran’s abilities, aptitudes, and interests.
+(2) The term “employment handicap” means an impairment, resulting in substantial part from a disability described in [section 3102(1)(A) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3102/1/A&num=0&edition=prelim), of a veteran’s ability to prepare for, obtain, or retain employment consistent with such veteran’s abilities, aptitudes, and interests.

-(2) The term “independence in daily living” means the ability of a veteran, without the services of others or with a reduced level of the services of others, to live and function within such veteran’s family and community.
+(3) The term “independence in daily living” means the ability of a veteran, without the services of others or with a reduced level of the services of others, to live and function within such veteran’s family and community.

-(3) The term “program of education” has the meaning provided in [section 3452(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3452/b&num=0&edition=prelim).
+(4) The term “program of education” has the meaning provided in [section 3452(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3452/b&num=0&edition=prelim).

-(4) The term “program of independent living services and assistance” includes (A) the services provided for in this chapter that are needed to enable a veteran to achieve independence in daily living, including such counseling, diagnostic, medical, social, psychological, and educational services as are determined by the Secretary to be needed for such veteran to achieve maximum independence in daily living, and (B) the assistance authorized by this chapter for such veteran.
+(5) The term “program of independent living services and assistance” includes (A) the services provided for in this chapter that are needed to enable a veteran to achieve independence in daily living, including such counseling, diagnostic, medical, social, psychological, and educational services as are determined by the Secretary to be needed for such veteran to achieve maximum independence in daily living, and (B) the assistance authorized by this chapter for such veteran.

-(5) The term “rehabilitated to the point of employability” means rendered employable in an occupation for which a vocational rehabilitation program has been provided under this chapter.
+(6) The term “rehabilitated to the point of employability” means rendered employable in an occupation for which a vocational rehabilitation program has been provided under this chapter.

-(6) The term “rehabilitation program” means (A) a vocational rehabilitation program, or (B) a program of independent living services and assistance authorized under [section 3120 of this title](./chapter-031-training-and-rehabilitation-for-veterans-with-service-connected-disabilities.md#section-3120) for a veteran for whom a vocational goal has been determined not to be currently reasonably feasible.
+(7) The term “rehabilitation program” means (A) a vocational rehabilitation program, or (B) a program of independent living services and assistance authorized under [section 3120 of this title](./chapter-031-training-and-rehabilitation-for-veterans-with-service-connected-disabilities.md#section-3120) for a veteran for whom a vocational goal has been determined not to be currently reasonably feasible.

-(7) The term “serious employment handicap” means a significant impairment, resulting in substantial part from a service-connected disability rated at 10 percent or more, of a veteran’s ability to prepare for, obtain, or retain employment consistent with such veteran’s abilities, aptitudes, and interests.
+(8) The term “serious employment handicap” means a significant impairment, resulting in substantial part from a service-connected disability rated at 10 percent or more, of a veteran’s ability to prepare for, obtain, or retain employment consistent with such veteran’s abilities, aptitudes, and interests.

-(8) The term “vocational goal” means a gainful employment status consistent with a veteran’s abilities, aptitudes, and interests.
+(9) The term “vocational goal” means a gainful employment status consistent with a veteran’s abilities, aptitudes, and interests.

-(9) The term “vocational rehabilitation program” includes—
+(10) The term “vocational rehabilitation program” includes—

   (A) the services provided for in this chapter that are needed for the accomplishment of the purposes of this chapter, including such counseling, diagnostic, medical, social, psychological, independent living, economic, educational, vocational, and employment services as are determined by the Secretary to be needed—